zengm-games/zengm.com/src/posts/2021-05-17-built-in-teams-update.md

 - 3 old teams got new logos.

 - Most teams now have a more compact secondary/small logo that is used in places where there is not much space.
+For some teams, their old logo is now their small logo.

 <!--more-->